 4. Money’s going to be a factor

-Value for money and affordability is always going to be a consideration for tenants.
+Value for money and affordability is always going to be one of the most important things tenants consider when renting a house.
 Compare your property and rental amounts to other properties in your area to check that you’re competitive, and that the amount you’re asking for is realistic.
-It may be worth considering switching utility suppliers if it’ll keep costs down for your tenants, as Knight Frank’s research shows that 44% of renters in the UK consider affordability to be the most important factor in choosing a rental property.
+It may be worth considering switching utility suppliers if it’ll keep costs down for your tenants.

 5. They might want to keep pets

 As people start to rent for longer, with the average age for first time buyers sitting at 30 years old in the UK, they’re more likely to want some home comforts in their rental property, which could include keeping pets.
 A lot of landlords are hesitant to allow pets in their rental properties for fear of carpets, soft furnishings and furniture being damaged.
 However, it may be worth considering as it’s likely to make your property more attractive to prospective tenants.
-The risk of potential damage can easily be mitigated by adding a pet surcharge, and most landlord insurance policies will also include pet damage as standard, making the financial risk involved with allowing pets very minimal.
+If you’re worried about the risk of potential damage to your property and furniture that pets could cause, speak to one of our expert consultants to find out more about adding pet damage cover to your landlord insurance policy.

 6. Tenants want to know they’re in good hands

-Aside from all of the other factors that tenants will take into account when choosing a new home, they’ll also consider the landlord when making their decision as to where to live.
+Aside from the obvious, what else do tenants look for in a rental property?
+They’ll also consider the landlord when making their decision as to where to live.
 Tenants are looking for a friendly and hands-on landlord, who they can feel confident will respond to repair requests promptly.
 Landlords should consider being more flexible when it comes to their rental properties - this could be something as simple as allowing pets, to letting tenants paint the walls of their rental property so that they can make it more homely.
 By being courteous, flexible and transparent, you’re far more likely to hold onto your tenants for longer.